The Roomba I7 and 980 represent the latest technology that iRobot offers in their robotic vacuum line.

 Spec comparison of the Roomba I7 vs. 980

-Each of these robot vacuums has a lot of offer in terms of cleaning performance and autonomy.
+Each of these robot vacuums has a lot to offer in terms of cleaning performance and autonomy.

 Not only will it clean your home efficiently, it learns on the job.

-As it collects more data on the different areas of your home and its nuances, it can do a better job at cleaning more efficiently and avoiding obstacles.
+As it collects more data on the different areas of your home and its nuances, it can do a better job of cleaning more efficiently and avoiding obstacles.

 To summarize, here are the differences between the Roomba 980 and I7:

-- Charging station: Roomba I7+ has the clean base charging station that automatically empties the bin through a special port underneath the dirt bin while the Roomba 980 has the standard charging station that will only recharge the robot.
+- Charging station: Roomba I7+ has a clean base charging station that automatically empties the bin through a particular port underneath the dirt bin.
+In contrast, the Roomba 980 has the standard charging station that will only recharge the robot.

-- Clean specific rooms: Another benefit of having persistent mapping is it allows the Roomba I7 to clean a specific room (or rooms) at a specific day (or days).
+- Clean specific rooms: Another benefit of having persistent mapping is it allows the Roomba I7 to clean a particular area (or rooms) on a specific day (or days).
 The Roomba 980 does not have this feature as it has to draw a map every time sets out.

 The Verdict: Roomba I7 Wins